 A-06 Certified

 Certification verdict, April 2026: The modernisation is structurally sound.
-The frequencyFactor division-by-zero is resolved.
+The frequencyFactor bug is resolved.
 LTV calculation is guarded.
 The test suite provides meaningful regression coverage.
 The local-first architecture is the correct fit for the use case.
 Five non-blocking findings were identified and resolved before this certification was issued.
 The application is production-ready.

 Phoenix TracePipeline state — machine-readable record of the run